ocaml/v3.ocaml.org-rescript/README.md

 Make sure to create interface files (`.resi`) for each `page/*.res` file.

 Fast Refresh requires you to **only export React components**, and it's easy to unintenionally export other values than that.

+### Do not use getServerSideProps

+In order to ensure that this site remains a fully static, do not make use of nextjs's `getServerSideProps` functionality.

 ## Useful commands